Levoit Blog

 According to the World Health Organization, extreme heat is the leading weather-related cause of death in the United States.
 Exposure to high temperatures can cause dehydration, heat exhaustion, and heat stroke, especially for older adults, young children, and people with chronic health conditions.

 Even indoors, high heat can affect your sleep, raise your heart rate, and worsen indoor air quality.
-That’s why indoor heatwave safety isn’t only about temperature, but it also includes creating a full-body-safe environment during even the hottest days of the year.
+That’s why indoor heatwave safety isn’t just about temperature.
+It includes creating a comfortable environment during even the hottest days of the year.

 Beat the Heat at Home: Top Cooling Solutions